 - MEN editor Rob Irvine is unsure whether pods will appeal

-Consultant Stuart Goulden piloted the OtherWorld project in the summer in Spinningfields, Albert Square, Oxford Road, NOMA, and Oldham Street amongst other city centre locations.
-There are now 20 pods in six locations.
+Consultant Stuart Goulden piloted the OtherWorld project in the summer in Spinningfields, Albert Square, Oxford Road, NOMA, and Oldham Street among other city centre locations.
+There are now 20 pods in six locations in the city.

 The beacons are simple to use according to Mr Goulden, who founded his startup company Like No Other to push innovative projects in Manchester.